Project-Based Learning? A Definition.

 It can be useful to think of it in terms of what it’s not–The Difference Between Projects And Project-Based Learning, for example.
 PBL is not completing projects or it’d be called ‘Learning-Based Projects’–or just ‘projects.’
 In quality PBL, the goal is learning and the projects help facilitate that learning.
-That is, projects act as a vehicle.
+That is, projects act as vehicles.

 PBL depends on background knowledge, learner choice, technology tools, support from others, and dozens of other factors that result in a process of learning that produces very different results and ‘projects’

 In 3 Types Of Project-Based Learning, we gave a definition for project-based learning that we’re using as a basis to push the idea a bit further.